 Offers of pictures to the National Gallery: Filed by British artists

 The letters provide varying amounts of detail/ description on the pictures being offered.
 Some provenance information and the dimensions of the paintings are sometimes included.
-The letter are often annotated with the reply to the offer and he date the response was sent.
+The letters are often annotated with the reply to the offer and he date the response was sent.

 They are generally from members of the public wishing to sell or gift their painting or paintings to the Gallery, however the series also contains some letters requesting information or providing the Gallery with certain information on paintings.